 What was the most ridiculous to me was how chill those guys were.
 There are random tourists watching them work with freaking hot glass but they were super relaxed.

 There were guys wearing flip flops!
 Flip flops.
-You’re taking a glowing mass of glass our of furnace that is literally over 1300 °C and you’re wearing flip flops.
+You’re taking a glowing mass of glass out of a furnace that is literally over 1300 °C and you’re wearing flip flops.
 That’s just awesome.
 I wish I had balls like that.

 Here is a short video I took of the glass manufacture in Karlovy Vary.